Constitutional law of the United States

 The constitutional law of the United States is the body of law governing the interpretation and implementation of the United States Constitution.
 The subject concerns the scope of power of the United States federal government compared to the individual states and the fundamental rights of individuals.
 The ultimate authority upon the interpretation of the Constitution and the constitutionality of statutes, state and federal, lies with the Supreme Court of the United States.

 The Supreme Court

 Judicial review

 Early in its history, in Marbury v.
-Madison, 5 U.S. 137 (1803) and Fletcher v.
-Peck, 10 U.S. 87 (1810), the Supreme Court of the United States declared that the judicial power granted to it by Article III of the United States Constitution included the power of judicial review, to consider challenges to the constitutionality of a State or Federal law.
+Madison (1803) and Fletcher v.
+Peck (1810), the Supreme Court of the United States declared that the judicial power granted to it by Article III of the United States Constitution included the power of judicial review, to consider challenges to the constitutionality of a State or Federal law.
 The holding in these cases empowered the Supreme Court to strike down enacted laws that were contrary to the Constitution.
 In this role, for example, the Court has struck down state laws for failing to conform to the Contract Clause (see, e.g., Dartmouth College v.
 Woodward), the Equal Protection Clause (see, e.g., Brown v.
 Board of Education), or the Commerce Clause of the Constitution (see, e.g., United States v.
 Lopez).